Milo Yiannopoulos, editor at far-right Breitbart News, says he's touring colleges to fight political correctness

 ’It’s almost cool to be Republican now’

-Almost everywhere he appears, Yiannopoulos, who has started a college scholarship program open only to white male students
+Almost everywhere he appears, Yiannopoulos, who has started a college scholarship program open only to white male students, causes a ruckus.

 In his campus talks, Yiannopoulos spares few targets.
 He’s gone after Black Lives Matter activists and has argued rape culture on campuses doesn’t exist.
 He portrays white males as victims and views social justice as a form of cancer.
 He has said people become feminists because they are “deeply physically unattractive.”